 Casanova aims to enroll 500 patients internationally who meet three broad criteria: they’re less than 50 years old, have been diagnosed with COVID-19 and admitted to an intensive care unit, and have no serious underlying illnesses, such as diabetes, heart disease, or lung disease.

 By studying these patients’ DNA, scientists may pinpoint genetic mutations that make some people more susceptible to infection.
 Such information could one day help doctors identify people who are most at risk of developing severe coronavirus disease, says Casanova, a pediatrician at Rockefeller.
 It could also offer clues for scientists searching for new therapeutics.
-For example, if patients’ cells aren’t making enough of a particular molecule, doctors may be able to offer a supplement as treatment.
+For example, if patients’ cells aren’t making enough of a particular molecule, doctors may be able to offer a supplement as a treatment.

 That day may still be years away.
 “This is not a short-term effort,” Casanova says.
 Some scientists have hypothesized that COVID-19 might be a seasonal illness, with infections ebbing in the spring and summer, and then returning in the fall.
 But Casanova’s team is optimistic.
 They have already begun enrolling patients and have started sequencing their “exomes” – spelling out all of the DNA letters in every gene in a person’s genome.
 “We’re going to try to find the genetic basis of severe coronavirus infection in young people.”